toru173/nomi-discord-python/README.md

 !['Reset Token' Screenshot]() Screenshot

-> [!CAUTION]
-> Only reset your Discord API Key if you haven't already got one.
-Resetting it will prevent other applications from using this Bot to talk on Discord.

 Once you have the new token make sure to copy it somewhere safe.
 You can't see it again later if you forget it, but it's easy to make a new token.
 If you need to create a new token make sure to update your Nomi's configuration file.